wlong123/20-Questions/README.md

-# cplusplus_BinaryTree
+# 20 Questions

-Binary Tree in c++.
-In addition to the binary tree file this repository also contains a header and runner file.

-I have also implemented 20 questions in c++.
+Implemented 20 questions game in c++ using a binary tree that I made.